-Injection of hyaluronic acid may improve the symptoms associated with osteoarthritis including pain, swelling, stiffness, and loss of motion.
+Injection of hyaluronic acid may improve the symptoms associated with osteoarthritis, including pain, swelling, stiffness, and loss of motion.
 These symptoms are caused directly or indirectly by the breakdown and wear of the surface layer of cartilage and the loss of synovial fluid viscosity.
-Hyaluronic acid injection may be considered for patients with osteoarthritis (ex. ankle arthritis) for whom traditional nonsurgical management has proven ineffective.
-It may be offered as an alternative to surgery or for those patients who may not be candidates for surgery.
+Hyaluronic acid injections may be considered for patients with osteoarthritis (ex. ankle arthritis) for whom traditional nonsurgical management has proven ineffective.
+It may be offered either as an alternative to surgery, or for those patients who may not be candidates for surgery.
 The exact indications for viscosupplementation are still evolving.

-Unlike corticosteroid injections, which produce a non-specific dampening of the inflammatory response, hyaluronic acid injections act specifically on the joint.
-Viscosupplementaion was first developed as treatment for knee arthritis.
+Unlike corticosteroids, which produce a non-specific dampening of the inflammatory response, hyaluronic acid injections act specifically on the joint.
+Viscosupplementation was first developed as treatment for knee arthritis.
 However, it has since been applied to both the ankle and shoulder – and could theoretically be applied to any other joint affected by osteoarthritis.
-However it is important to note that the FDA has only approved hyluronic acid injections as a treatment for osteoarthritis of the knee.
-Use of hyluronic acid injections in other joints is therefore considered “off label” use although this practice appears to be widespread.
-The exact mechanism of action of hyluronic acid is unclear, although restoring and increasing the viscosity of the synovial fluid and directly strengthening the cartilage seems to be the most logical explanations.
+However, it is important to note that the FDA has only approved hyaluronic acid injections as a treatment for osteoarthritis of the knee.
+Use of hyaluronic acid injections in other joints is therefore considered “off label” use, although this practice appears to be widespread.
+The exact mechanism of action of hyaluronic acid is unclear, although restoring and increasing the viscosity of the synovial fluid and directly strengthening the cartilage seems to be the most logical explanations.